-We developed the prototype of an end-to-end autonomous driving application running on the Tegra TX2 platform, representative of next-generation AD/ADAS systems, because it uses state of the art algorithms in robotics/automotive, mixes different workloads with different criticality levels on the same computing platform, and exploits architectural heterogeneity by concurrently running tasks in the most suitable computational units (i.e., CPU and GPU).
+We developed the prototype of an end-to-end autonomous driving application running on the Tegra TX2 platform5, representative of next-generation AD/ADAS systems, because it uses state of the art algorithms in robotics/automotive, mixes different workloads with different criticality levels on the same computing platform, and exploits architectural heterogeneity by concurrently running tasks in the most suitable computational units (i.e., CPU and GPU).

 The reference application provides the proper throttle, steering and brake signals to drive a vehicle through a predetermined map of waypoints.
 Moreover, the vehicle runs specific high-priority tasks to break and/or perform emergency maneuvers to avoid obstacles like pedestrians or bicycles, the so-called Vulnerable Road Users (VRUs).
-It is important to mention that the application works without using ROS, and all the algorithms are implemented from scratch.
+It is important to mention that the application works without using ROS6, and all the algorithms are implemented from scratch.

 We now show a brief description of the key software tasks running in the system.
 The green boxes represent the workloads executing on the GPU, while the blue ones execute on the CPU hosts.
+It is important to note that there are tasks that can be partitioned by using either a GPU or CPU implementation of it, e.g., lane detection or localization.